-Practicum in Applied Sustainability (2 credit hours, plus 1 hour divinity directed reflection = 3 hours total) - This course provides opportunities for students to experience sustainability in action in a variety of settings.
+Practicum in Applied Sustainability (2 credit hours, plus MIN 706 Directed Reflection in Applied Sustainability = 3 hours total) - This course provides opportunities for students to experience sustainability in action in a variety of settings.
 Students will enroll in the course through the sustainability program and will be assigned a divinity faculty mentor to facilitate directed theological reflection on the experiences.